 What is the early help offer?

-Early help is a team effort, not just one service.
-All agencies that work with children, young people and families are a part of the early help offer, and are responsible for listening to their concerns and worries, and responding to meet their needs.
-Early help partners will work closely with families to make sure they get the right support at the right time.
+All agencies that work with children, young people and families can offer early help support.
+They're responsible for listening to your concerns and worries, and responding to meet your needs, making sure you get the right support at the right time.

-Families may need help with one or a range of things.
-The Circle of Support can give you an idea of how early help could help a family.
+As a family, you may need help with one or a range of issues.
+This Circle of Support diagram can give you an idea on some of the issues early help can support you with.

-Our wider early help offer encompasses a range of service aimed to support families in Shropshire.
+The early help offer includes a range of services aimed at supporting families in Shropshire.
 Some services may offer a wide range of support, but others have a very specific focus.
-Shropshire Council has a range of teams who may be able to help you, but please check out the other sections too.
+You can find out some of the services available below, or on the Shropshire Family Information Service Directory.

 Circle of Support diagram